PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 resetting pact options in hell mode no longer resets locked options closing the broker while prices are increased and coming back after a run messes with the prices add descriptions of all features in the config

+2.5.4

+new features:

+added boon level display in the pool of purging screen